dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   A `mixin` is intended to be mixed in, so it cannot be combined with an `interface`, `final` or `sealed` modifier.
 *   Mixin declarations cannot be constructed, so `abstract` is redundant.

-_An `interface mixin class` seems redundant, because it disallows mixing in the declaration, so the `mixin` makes no difference for the AP.
-However, a `mixin` is required in order to mix in the declaration inside the same library, where the `interface` modifier’s restriction can be ignored.
-From outside the library, there is no distinction between `interface mixin class` and `interface class`, or even between `abstract interface mixin class`, `abstract interface class` and `interface mixin` declarations, as the following table also shows._

 The remaining valid combinations and their capabilities are: